-For us, it made more sense to go back to the other side because the walk isn’t that long.
-The area that I’m suggesting for you here is Ribeira Riverfront, which was already suggested as an optional place on day 1 of these 3 days in Porto itinerary.
+For us, it made more sense to go back to the other side because the walk wasn’t that long.
+The area that I’m suggesting for you here is Ribeira Riverfront, which was already suggested as an optional place on day 1 of these 3 days in the Porto itinerary.

 In order to get back from Jardim do Morro to the other side, you can walk on the Luis Bridge again, or you can just take a train.
 You don’t have to walk all the way back if you don’t want to.
 The station is right there and it is called “Jardim do Morro”.

 Ribeira is also a part of Porto’s historical center, which you explored during the day.
 But the riverfront lights up beautifully at night.
 Yes, it has a lot of history but is also a hotspot for bars and restaurants.